 The Museum offers a wide range of lectures, concerts, readings, performances, symposia, films, and more in Brown Auditorium Theater, designed by renowned Bauhaus architect Ludwig Mies van der Rohe.
 Often, the programs are followed by receptions with the opportunity for the audience to meet the speakers, authors, performers, and other special guests.

 For most events, you may secure tickets in advance.
-Pricing varies, with many tickets being free on Thursday, and free with museum admission on other days.
-For details about tickets to each event, check www.mfah.org/calendar for the date you plan to attend.
+Pricing varies, with many tickets being free on Thursday and free with Museum admission on other days.
+For details about tickets to each event, click on the dates below or visit mfah.org/calendar.

 ► Sign up for the Lectures e-newsletter to receive announcements about programs for adults.